Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Dodsworth (1936), 101 minutes, D: William Wyler

 Based upon the Sinclair Lewis novel.
-A self-made millionaire American auto tycoon, middle-aged businessman Samuel Dodsworth (Walter Huston) goes from the midwest town of Zenith on a retirement trip to Europe with his frivolous, vain and shallow wife Fran (Ruth Chatterton), who is afraid of growing old.
-During the sailing, Fran shows her real colors by accepting the advances of Lothario Englishman Capt.
+A self-made millionaire American auto tycoon, middle-aged businessman Samuel Dodsworth (Walter Huston) went from the midwest town of Zenith on a retirement trip to Europe with his frivolous, vain and shallow wife Fran (Ruth Chatterton), who was afraid of growing old.
+During the sailing, Fran showed her real colors by accepting the advances of Lothario Englishman Capt.
 Lockert (David Niven).
-In Europe, their lives and relationship are changed irrevocably when they realize they have irrevocably grown apart.
-She is entranced with the cosmopolitan lifestyle and has romantic flings with three Europeans (including Arnold Iselin (Paul Lukas)), announcing that she wants a divorce to marry an impoverished Austrian nobleman, Kurt von Obersdorf (Gregory Gaye).
-He meets and finds peace, solace and love with a beautiful, expatriate American divorcee Edith Cortright (Mary Astor) and by film's end, leaves his self-absorbed, unapologetic wife to be with her in Naples.
+In Europe, their lives and relationship were changed irrevocably when they realized they had irrevocably grown apart.
+She was entranced with the cosmopolitan lifestyle and had romantic flings with three Europeans (including Arnold Iselin (Paul Lukas)), announcing that she wanted a divorce to marry an impoverished Austrian nobleman, Kurt von Obersdorf (Gregory Gaye).
+Sam met and found peace, solace and love with a beautiful, expatriate American divorcee Edith Cortright (Mary Astor) and by film's end, left his self-absorbed, unapologetic wife to be with her in Naples.
 A mature and intelligent adult drama.

 Follow the Fleet (1936), 110 minutes, D: Mark Sandrich